 So next time you’re visiting Düsseldorf or heading home to see the family, consider buying one of these awesome Düsseldorf souvenirs!

-Because if there are any football lovers in your family, you’re going to have to persuade them into cheering for Fortuna Düsseldorf.
+Because if there are any football lovers in your family, you’re going to have to persuade them to cheer for Fortuna Düsseldorf.
 We won’t talk about what league they play in or the level of füßball played, but hey, it’s a souvenir right?!

-The Fortuna Düsseldorf fan shop is located on the corner of Burgplatz next to Gut & Gerne (my favorite hot chocolate spot in the city).
+The Fortuna Düsseldorf fan shop is located on the corner of Burgplatz.

 Fun Fact: One of the most popular meeting places for people of all stripes is the Fortuna Büdchen, where young and old alike like to meet for a Wegbier in any weather.